AnkitHProfile/TextEditor/README.md

 6. Dynamic Font Rendering: The text editor ensures crisp and clear font rendering for an optimal visual experience.

-To sum up, our Text Editor delivers a robust and user-centric solution, offering a refined editing experience without compromising simplicity, making it an essential tool for diverse editing tasks.
+To sum up, this Text Editor delivers a robust and user-centric solution, offering a refined editing experience without compromising simplicity, making it an essential tool for diverse editing tasks.